fylgja/site/src/components/scroll-slider.md

 By default we don't hide or change the scrollbar.

-If you slider requires a more custom style you do so via the `@fylgja/scrollbar` component.
-By adding the thin or hide class.
+If you slider requires a more custom style use the `@fylgja/scrollbar` component, adding the thin or hide class.